 10. In accordance with the Americans with Disabilities Act, The Seattle School will provide reasonable accommodations for qualified students in order for them to get the most from their The Seattle School of Theology & Psychology experience.
-Students seeking accommodation should request assistance from the Registrar.
+Students seeking accommodation should request assistance from Academic Administration.
 All requests for accommodation require a formal diagnosis of a disability (including [ADD] attention deficit disorder & [AD/HD] attention deficit/hyperactivity disorder).
 Students are required to submit documentation to verify eligibility.
-It is the student's responsibility to notify the instructor of a course if he/she has an approved disability accommodation.
+It is the student's responsibility to notify the instructor of a course if they have an approved disability accommodation.